igorkulman/coding-journal/content/post/2020/few-reasons-mkmapview-crashes/index.md

 <!--more-->

-### First idea: ignore the exception
+#### First idea: ignore the exception

-The first idea was just catch and ignore the exception, the annotation data gets updated quite frequently in the application so loosing a few data points that will later get updated anyways does not have to be a big deal.
+The first idea was to just catch and ignore the exception, the annotation data gets updated quite frequently in the application so loosing a few data points that will later get updated anyway does not have to be a big deal.

 But how do you catch an Objective-C runtime exception in Swift so you can ignore it?
 Turns out there is a way.